San Teodoro, Pavia: Description

 In 1998, during the works for the reconstruction of the heating system, in the first bay of the right aisle, a 12th century mosaic was discovered with scenes surrounded by bands with decorative and iconographic motifs typical of the Romanesque repertoire.
 The mosaic may have been covered due to interventions due to the subsidence of the ground which occurred in this part of the church.

+In front of the entrance to the crypt stands a painted marble statue made by Bonino da Campione between 1340 and 1350, depicting Saint Theodore.
+The saint is shown holding a model of the city of Pavia.

+The crypt houses the granite ark of Saint Theodore and the funerary monument of the parish priest Luchino Corti, dating from the first half of the sixteenth century.

+The vault of the crypt is decorated with frescoes painted between 1510 and 1520 by the Master of the Stories of Saint Agnes.